itsmartinwho/foresight-cdss-mvp/docs/architecture.md

     *   `ui/`: Generic, reusable UI elements (e.g., buttons, inputs, cards) potentially from a library like `shadcn/ui` or custom-built.
 *   `src/hooks/`: Custom React hooks (if any).
 *   `src/lib/`: Utility functions, helper scripts, type definitions.
+    *   `supabaseClient.ts`: Initializes the Supabase client.
+    *   `supabaseDataService.ts`: Provides methods for interacting with Supabase.
+    *   `clinicalEngineService.ts`: **Important:** This service (`src/lib/clinicalEngineService.ts`) is a **mock/simulation service** primarily for frontend development and does **not** power the live Advisor (Tool A).
+Its methods simulate responses that would be expected from the future Tool B (Diagnosis and Treatment Engine) and Tool F (Clinical Trial Matching), aligning with the capabilities envisioned for `clinical_engine.py`.
+It is not connected to any live backend AI engine.
+    *   `alertService.ts`: Contains initial concepts for alert generation, potentially related to the future Tool D.
 *   `src/styles/`: Global stylesheets (e.g., `globals.css`).
 *   `public/`: Static assets.